The UK is introducing a points-based immigration system from 2021.

 The points-based system will include a route for skilled workers who have a job offer from an approved employer sponsor.

 From January 2021, the job you’re offered will need to be at a required skill level of RQF3 or above (equivalent to A level).
-You’ll also need to be able to speak English.
-The minimum general salary threshold will be reduced to £25,600.
+You’ll also need to be able to speak English and be paid the relevant salary threshold by your sponsor.
+This will either be the general salary threshold of £25,600 or the going rate for your job, whichever is higher.

-Details of how the points system will work are in the policy statement.
+Details of how the points system will work are in the further details document.

 Global talent scheme